yeshalkhan/Microservices-Using-ASP.NET-Core/README.md

 This repository contains the code to create a simple Book Store microservice using ASP.NET Core Web API.
 The UI is designed using Swagger.
-This service has its own DBcontext and database with the isolated repository so that it could be deployed independently.
+User can perform CRUD operations on books.This service has its own DBcontext and database with the isolated repository so that it could be deployed independently.